SlashScreen/staticbot-public/README.md

 Hello!
 I am SlashScreen, and I enjoy the webcomic [Floraverse](https://floraverse.com/).

 I noticed that there was an RSS feed that I could access on the website.
 So, I set about making a python script that could read the RSS feed and thell me if there were updates.
 And then I made a discord bot that can push a message to a server if there was an update.
+And then I made it search the website for whatever query I wanted in 10 seconds or less.

 USE: